aadriien/whale-shark-site/README.md

 - **🌍 Realistic Earth models**: Three.js globes built for discovery, to explore the data.
 - **🛰️ Satellite tracking by tag**: Mapping of where the sharks have been, and where they are going.

-- **🦈 Individual shark views**: Personal detailing of various whale sharks worldwide.
+- **🦈 Individual shark cards**: Personal detailing of various whale sharks worldwide.
 - **🤿 Personal diver stories**: Records and takeaways from divers who have encountered them.

 - **💻 Computer vision matching**: Integration of a really neat open source Hugging Face model.
+- **🎨 Build-A-Shark LLM creation**: Unique customization of a whale shark cartoon using generative AI.

 - **📊 Historic data trends**: Holistic insights into the sharks (+ related factors) over time.
 - **📸 Real media and clean visuals**: Pictures, videos, and plenty of thoughtful visualizations.